yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 - `SaveDataObject(key_tag, renamed_key_tag="")`
 - `LoadDataObject(key_tag)`

+`SetDatabaseManager(...)` behavior:

-`SetDatabaseManager(...)` creates an internal `SQLitePersistence` boundary object.
-If the same path is already active, it logs a warning and keeps the existing instance.
+- creates an internal `SQLitePersistence` object
+- if the same database path is already active, logs a warning and keeps the existing instance
+- if the path is empty, `SQLitePersistence` falls back to `database.sqlite`

 `SQLitePersistence` responsibilities:

 - create the database parent directory if needed
 - open SQLite
 - bootstrap or validate only the current normalized schema
-- own the transaction boundary for each save/load
+- own a transaction for each save/load operation
-- upsert and query `object_catalog(key_tag, object_type)`
-- route by stable catalog type name only:
+- route by catalog type name stored in `object_catalog(key_tag, object_type)`
+- dispatch supported top-level types only:
   - `model` -> `ModelObjectStorage`
-  - `map` -> inline map save/load helpers in the same persistence unit
+  - `map` -> inline map save/load helpers in `SQLitePersistence.cpp`

 Behavior differences to keep straight: